chef/bento/README.md

 ## Bugs and Issues

 Please use GitHub issues to report bugs, features, or other problems.
-Please note: the [JIRA issue tracker](https://tickets.opscode.com/browse/BENTO) is no longer being used.

 ## License & Authors